RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/set-up-ingress-controller.md

         nginx.ingress.kubernetes.io/ssl-passthrough: "true"

     The `ssl-passthrough` annotation is required to allow access to the database.
-The specific format changes depending your ingress controller and any additional customizations.
+The specific format changes depending on your ingress controller and any additional customizations.
 See [NGINX Configuration annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) and [HAProxy Ingress Options](https://www.haproxy.com/documentation/kubernetes/latest/configuration/ingress/) for updated annotation formats.

 ## Test your external access